Tag: Stawell Bardo

 In front of the five plates stood the incense burner, a bronze dragon turtle, the smoke curling up through the vents in the top of its carapace – vents in the form of the eight trigrams.
 The joss sticks were Lena’s work: Mongolian incense, pepped up with dubious substances extracted from her beloved maiden wattle.
 Necessary cleansing rituals completed, Huish-Huish burned the protective talismans and traced their forms in the air.

-Knowing from previous experiences the ceremonial protocols, Chan Lee Lung – known in Deep Lead as Lily Chan, proprietor of the Jade Phoenix – bowed in deference as she entered, then seated herself.
+Knowing from previous experiences the ceremonial protocols, Chan Lee Lung – known in Deep Lead as Lili Chan, proprietor of the Jade Phoenix – bowed in deference as she entered, then seated herself.
 Huish-Huish placed a talisman on her head and performed the mudras, the hand gestures used for drawing out spirits.
 Based on their previous ceremonies, she has come to suspect that urges to self-harm and suicide afflicting the woman are quite possibly the handiwork of a ghost.
 There are any number of possible reasons why a ghost might wish the subject injury.
 She is a beautiful woman, and some ghost may want to marry her, particularly if she has said something inadvertently in earshot that put such a nonsense into its mind.
 On the other hand, it was common for the ghost of someone who died by suicide to become stranded at the gates of hell, compelled to reenact the fatal act for eternity, unless they were able to find someone to replace them, through that person’s own suicide.
 Or she may have crossed paths with the spirit of a suicide, or tarried at a haunted spot marked by an unnatural death.
 Such spirits were always in search of a victim.

 Watercolour image of a Euro-Asian woman in closeup, with her eyes closed, and acupuncture needles in her face, at a few points around the eyes